 The fourth thing on every travelers check list, after passports, tickets and ensuring that you have all of your kids accounted for in the car, should be travel insurance!
 Whether you end up standing on a nasty jellyfish in the blue waters of some exotic tropical island or breaking a bone on some whiter than white ski resort, it is always comforting to know that your resultant hospital visit will not end up costing you your life savings!

-Here we get to take a look at the multitude of travel insurance policies available in the marketplace.
+Looking for cheap holiday insurance quotes?
+Visit this cheap travel insurance website to compare online quotes and buy online.
 In today’s ever-changing world it is vitally important to ensure that you are covered for the obvious and the not so obvious…from the seemingly annual environmental catastrophes like overactive volcanoes pumping out blackened ash to sudden snowfalls cascading down, deep enough to cover cars.
 And of course there is the inevitable risk of your plane being delayed for one of a possible hundred dozen reasons!
 The risks are endless and could affect you, your wife and kids or your business colleagues.
 So it is imperative that you know exactly what your policy does and does not cover and whether or not you can take out additional cover to protect yourself against specific activities, such as golf, cruise or business trips.

 The more research you carry out into the various travel insurance packages that are available, the more you are likely to save…and the more suitable the coverage.
 The first point of call is to figure out the type of policy that is the best match for the type of trip you intend on making.
 Sun worshipping, hiking or skiing trips, whether you intend taking one or more trips and whether your trip or trips will be short or long visits will all impact on the cost and type of policy.
 The most common policy types are covered here: